 We're caught in a conspiracy!
 So apparently shampoo is bad for you.
 Who knew, right?

 Well, the chemicals in it strip your own hair of its natural oils, which cause it to be dry after washing.
-Your head gets confused, and starts over-producing oils - which is why your hair will get super greasy after a few days.
+Your head gets confused and starts over-producing oils, which is why your hair will get super greasy after a few days.
 What the government DIDN'T tell you is that these oils are actually good for you, in moderation.
-To moderate them, you gotta quit the poo!
+To moderate them, you gotta quit shampoo!

 amount of time

 average and lame